 Simply scroll down and you’ll find a selection of agreeable low-cost earbuds, even including some of the true wireless persuasion.
 And we’re not saying that on an educated guess, as we’ve tested all of them ourselves.
 So, if you don't have a few hundred to spare on the AirPods Pro or Sony WF-1000XM4, you can be sure these really are the best cheap earbuds you can buy, and not just more disposable dross.

 - Best cheap wireless earbuds: Check out our top picks

 - What are the best cheap noise cancelling headphones?

 What are the best cheap earbuds?

-In second place is the Skullcandy Dime, something of a trend-setter: it's a pair of true wireless earbuds at a truly rock-bottom price.
+In third place is the Skullcandy Dime, something of a trend-setter: it's a pair of truly wireless earbuds at a truly rock-bottom price.
 Some corners have been cut to get it this cheap, but with good sound quality and even water resistance, the Dime is a fine bargain indeed.

 The best cheap earbuds you can buy today

-Budget earbuds with prominent bass are a rare find, and Sol Republic has you covered with what we consider the best cheap earbuds in general: the Jax.
-These minimalist buds are powered by the company’s i2 Sound Engine, which feeds your ear drums with lots of boom and doesn’t distort sound, though the low end can become a bit overzealous on boomy hip-hop tracks.
+Budget earbuds with prominent bass are a rare find, and Sol Republic has you covered with what we consider the best cheap earbuds for wired enthusiasts: the Jax.
+These minimalist buds are powered by the company’s i2 Sound Engine, which feeds your eardrums with lots of boom and doesn’t distort sound, though the low end can become a bit overzealous on boomy hip-hop tracks.
 You’ll also get some great noise isolation out of these buds as the tips create a tight seal to block out external sounds.

 Sol Republic’s plastic design may feel flimsy, and the cable has a tendency of getting in the way when walking, but those are minor complaints in the grander scheme of things.
 The Jax’s sound, style, and serviceability are enough to win you over.
 Trust us, you’ll want to add two pairs to your shopping cart ASAP.